simon-mcmahon/robhinds.github.io/README.md

 If you want to host the page on your own web hosting, you will need to run it locally and jekyll will build the site files to the /_site directory which you can then push to your hosting provider - See https://jekyllrb.com/ for details.

+## TO DO:
+- Add work experience.
+- Embed a picture to add some life to the resume.
+- make a twitter handle for twitter integration
+- Change the favicon to something other than a love heart
+- Edit the raw html section down the bottom of the page.